sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 Now that all the prerequisites are installed, we can provision the master and worker nodes.

-The `3.cluster.yml` playbook needs some variables to be set in the `Control plane configuration` step:
+The `3.cluster.yml` playbook needs some variables to be set in the `Control plane configuration` step and in the `Kubernetes join nodes` step.

 ```yaml
 - name: Control plane configuration